ayourtch/oside/README.md

-# scarust
+# Oside

-ScaRust (pronounced "scar[i]est") is a packet parsing/creation framework heavily inspired by the venerable Scapy.
+Oside (Oxidize OSI model) is a packet parsing/creation framework heavily inspired by the venerable Scapy.

 The focus, much like the Scapy's, is a very flexible packet manipulation without too much of the paperwork.
 As a result, it is entirely possible to create